 How do Pretty Good Privacy works?

-In PGP, the sender must need to include the identifier of the algorithm that is being used in the message along with the values of keys.
+In PGP, the sender must include the identifier of the algorithm used in the message along with the values of keys.

 - Digital Signature